 Examples of Letters I’ve helped write:

 - This first one is actually one I wrote with my mother.
 We were (as you will see) having multiple financial travesties.
-Not in the least bit fun.
-And of course during that time, our town’s borough was getting on our case about the siding of the house.
-View the letter we wrote explaining why we kept putting the house on hold.
+Our town’s borough was getting on our case about the siding of the house.
+View the letter I wrote explaining why we kept putting the house on hold.
 Let’s Fix The House!

 - A friend was in a mandatory English class.
 Her motivation was down (to say the least).
 Above that, she was supposed to write a persuasive letter asking for a raise!
 Of course it was during the time she was in a disagreement with her boss.
 I gave pointers throughout her writing process, threw out ideas and helped her brainstorm.
 And when she finally had a letter worth editing, I edited it for her.
 This is the completed letter, (and she was nice enough to send the final copy with her grade at the end!): Raise Letter